 A physical therapist can not only help with the pain of a clavicle fracture via soft tissue work, activity modifications and passive maneuvers for range of motion, but he/she can also gradually progress the patient in exercises that can allow return to normal strength and function.

 Our physical therapists at Stride Strong Physical Therapy can help patients recover from a myriad of shoulder injuries.
 In fact, some of our physical therapists were NCAA softball players and boxers who they themselves have suffered through their own bouts of shoulder pain and dysfunction.
 Being confidently coached by a PT who has walked the same path patients have to go through gives our patients a sense of security.
-If you have shoulder pain, call us today and let us guide you through it at any of our of our three convenient locations in Sellwood, Beaverton, and Hillsboro.
+If you have shoulder pain, call us today and let us guide you through it at any of our of our convenient locations in Beaverton and Hillsboro.